Gabrielle (singer): 2013–2020: Now and Always: 20 Years of Dreaming, and Under My Skin

 Following a lengthy break, in November 2013, Gabrielle released the album Now and Always: 20 Years of Dreaming.
 Consisting of 34 tracks, including most of her singles, a number of album tracks, remixes from her remix album Rise Underground, and seven brand new tracks, the compilation was produced through Island Records to coincide with the release of her debut single, "Dreams", 20 years ago.
 The singer worked with several new collaborators on the new material on the album, including producers Naughty Boy and Syience as well as songwriter Emeli Sandé.
 In support of the album, a remix version of "Dreams" featuring Naughty Boy was released, while "Say Goodbye" served as the album's only single.
 A minor success, Now and Always: 20 Years of Dreaming peaked at number 38 on the UK Albums Chart.
-Aheadline UK tour promoting the album, entitled The 20 Years of Dreaming Tour, took place March 2014.
+A headline UK tour promoting the album, entitled The 20 Years of Dreaming Tour, took place in March 2014.

 Gabrielle released Under My Skin, her sixth studio album, worldwide on 17 August 2018.
-Her first studio album in 11 years, it marked her first full-length release through BMG Rights Management.
+Her first studio album in 11 years, it marked her first album release through BMG Rights Management.
 The release of Under My Skin marked 25 years since the release of her debut single, "Dreams".
 Its release was preceded by lead single "Show Me".

+2021–present: Do It Again and A Place in Your Heart

 In 2021, she participated in the second series of The Masked Singer as "Harlequin" and finished in fourth place.
 She then announced the release of her seventh studio album Do It Again for 5 March.

-In 2022 Gabrielle was invited by Adele to open the singers British Summer Time concerts in Hyde Park.
-Citing Gabrielle as "one of my favorite artists of all time [...] who[sic] I’ve loved since I was 4!!"

-Later that year Gabrielle appeared in Stormzy's music video for 'Mel Made Me Do It'.
+Later that year Gabrielle appeared in Stormzy's music video for "Mel Made Me Do It".